aukraine/geolocation_api/README.md

 >   - refactor base error class to work with errors array more natively.
 > - improve logging - use Rails approach or integrate any 3rd party service, aka Rollbar.
 > - implement different user policy scopes according to new roles data modeling, for instance.
+> - potentially implement ability to use other 3rd party service for receiving location data with managing whole URL addresses instead just domain part now.